SoniaBenHedia/HHU_scripts/python/PhD/README.md

 This is a list of files in this folder:

-1. Cam_textgrids_auslesenWithConsonant.py:    this script is supposed to read textgrids and get information out of it
+1. Cam_textgrids_auslesenWithConsonant.py: \t this script is supposed to read textgrids and get information out of it

 2. CamExp_measure_dur_4.py